clout86/Navi/README.md

 Launcher cursor/pointer bug, it always moves no matter the focused state, it only takes input when focus is indexed at state "5"
 ```

-#### Now with zoom!
-key press "d" and "c" for zoomingn in and out in all focused states.

 # some general warnings and infos

 if you're not running it on the test net... well somethings are "hard coded" via variables to the docker test-net right now.